MtFBella109/void-packages/README.md

 4. You can build single components with `./xbps-src pkg <package_name>` or build every component with `./xbps-src pkg cosmic-desktop`
 5. Install the package with `xi <package_name>` or with `xbps-install --repository hostdir/binpkgs <package_name>`
    > Note: You get the xi command with the package xtools
-7. If you want to use the all settings in Power&Battery, you need to enable power-profile daemon with this command: `sudo ln -s /etc/sv/power-profiles-daemon /var/service/`

 ## Table of Contents